mnielsen/finding_scenius/finding_scenius.md

 the Whole Earth Catalog.
 It's purpose was pretty much to _find_ the most interesting stuff going on.

-**The tension between exploration and deep work:** Very few people are good at finding scenius.
-And to do so they need to explore a lot.
-  They become journalists --- like the people working on the Whole Earth Catalog.
-And there's a real tension between such exploration and doing deep creative work.
-Do I really believe this?
-Brand and several of the other Whole Earthers have done deep work.
-Maybe it's a question of alternating.
-Maybe you spend some time doing a "reconaissance in force" of several areas, writing articles, doing interviews, trying to find the interesting edges.
-And then you pick a deep project to commit to, something that will take a few years.
-  I think it was Chandrasekhar who said that it took two years to do significant work, so he kept changing fields every two years, and then picking some new and important problem to be working on.

 **Prestige and fashion:** One problem is that when a field becomes prestigious or fashionable, or a lot of money is available, then